 A section of control tissue was placed onto each experimental slide as a positive assay control.

 A positive assay control tissue was stained with each experimental run on the instrument.

-Images were captured using an Olympus BX50 and CellSens DP72 Imaging system (this is the microscope and camera in the lab) or Paxcam 3 camera with PAX-it Digital Image Management & Image Analysis (this is the camera in Dr. Nagle’s office).
+Images were captured using an Olympus BX50 and CellSens DP72 Imaging system (this is the microscope and camera in the lab).
 Images were standardized for light intensity.
 No automated analysis of the data was performed.